Could AI technology change the way we consume news for the better?

 For many, the Brexit vote and Trump’s presidency were both shocks, but maybe that was because they hadn’t been exposed to a sufficient number of different viewpoints.

-“Voters weren’t able to access to the full conversation, which limited their ability to make informed choices,” Borge told Verdict.
+“Voters weren’t able to access to the full conversation, which limited their ability to make informed choices,” Borge said.

 It was that realisation that drove him.